 If you are planning to visit and you want to see the air base, prior arrangements need to be made before arriving.
 Paul and Eileen Hindle are our BGA contacts who live close by.
-Paul gives guided tours in his restored American Military Jeep and has a good relationship with local land owners.
+Paul gives guided tours in his restored American Military Jeep and has access to most of the old airbase.
 He and wife, Eileen are a wealth of information- kind of like having Alistair Cook as your guide.
 E-mail them at:

 (please help pay their expenses for gasoline and time)

 PS. when making air reservations consider flying into Norwich.
 (Delta Airlines) It is usually cheaper and you don't have to deal with large crowds.
 Norwich is about 10 miles from the Attlebridge Airfield,

 Catherine Thompson receives 466th BGA donation from Martha Curtis